 Cornwall has 400 miles of rugged coastline with a skinny landmass squeezed between two seas.
 It’s like an island; almost wherever you go, you’ll end up somewhere you can fish.
-Due to exposure from the gulf stream amoung other factors, Cornwall has some of the best fishing in Europe.
+Due to exposure from the gulf stream among other factors, Cornwall has some of the best fishing in Europe.
 Mackerel in the millions shoot around in a summer-time frenzy.
 Seabirds kamikaze dive into bait balls the size of your house.
 Fat pollack lurk around the rusted ribs of shipwrecks off shore.
-Eels that could swallow your leg slide through the old ship’s innards.
-There’s an abundance of fish here, but like with anywhere in the world, it helps to have local knowledge.
+Eels that could swallow your leg slide through old ship’s innards.
+Like with anywhere in the world, it helps to have local knowledge when you fish here.
 Fishing a different spot at a different time with a different method can the difference between blanking and hooking a dream fish.
-My goal with this guide is that you experience the very best of Cornish fishing.
+My goal with this guide is that you experience the very best of Cornish fishing, in a sustainable manner.

 mevagissey.co.uk is a participant in the Amazon Services LLC Associates Program and makes a commission from Amazon sales.

 Bass Fishing Cornwall